Benny’s late bloom

-Ben McGlynn’s 2014 season was proof that it’s never too late to improve.
+Ben McGlynn's season showed that you're never too old to get better at your profession

 The 29-year-old, in his ninth AFL season, produced his best year to date, averaging over 20 possessions and six tackles per game, which saw him rewarded with the Most Improved Award at last week’s Sydney Swans Club Champion.